caasileo/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. the file script 8-firstdelete deletes the file betty
 9. the file script 9-firstdirdeletion deletes my_first_directory in tmp
 10.the file script 10-back changes to the previous working directory
+11. the file script 11-lists lists all files including hidden files of the current director the /boot directory and the parent directory.